-- Due to the nature of its operations, the Hospital is periodically subject to lawsuits and/or claims in which the Hospital is a defendant, as well as grievances filed by its various unions.
+- a) Due to the nature of its operations, the Hospital is periodically subject to lawsuits and/or claims in which the Hospital is a defendant, as well as grievances filed by its various unions.
 In October 2017, the Hospital received correspondence from Project Co requesting an increase in the guaranteed maximum price for costs allegedly incurred by Project Co and its sub-trades for the Credit Valley Hospital redevelopment project.
-In May 2019, Project Co filed a Statement of Claim with the Ontario Superior Court of Justice against the Hospital for certain damages, including contribution and indemnity for costs for which Project Co is liable to its sub-trades.
-The amount of the claim is \$41,300.
-While the final outcome with respect to lawsuits and/or claims outstanding or pending as at March 31, 2020 cannot be predicted with certainty, management believes that there is a reasonable basis to question the propriety of the claims advanced by Project Co, and that the Hospital has valid defenses, appropriate insurance coverage and/or adequate provisions in place. - b) The Hospital is a member of the Healthcare Insurance Reciprocal of Canada (HIROC) and, therefore, has an economic interest in HIROC.
+In May 2019, Project Co filed a Statement of Claim with the Ontario Superior Court of Justice, in the amount of \$41,300, against the Hospital for certain damages, including contribution and indemnity for costs for which Project Co is liable to its sub-trades.
+In July 2020, Project Co submitted an Amended Statement of Claim, decreasing the amount claimed to \$35,850.
+While the final outcome with respect to lawsuits and/or claims outstanding or pending as at March 31, 2021 cannot be predicted with certainty, management believes that there is a reasonable basis to question the propriety of the claims advanced by Project Co, and that the Hospital has valid defenses, appropriate insurance coverage and/or adequate provisions in place. - b) The Hospital is a member of the Healthcare Insurance Reciprocal of Canada (HIROC) and, therefore, has an economic interest in HIROC.
 HIROC is a not-for-profit insurance reciprocal.
 All members of the reciprocal pay annual premiums, which are actuarially determined.
 All members are subject to reassessment for losses, if any, experienced by the reciprocal for the years in which they are members, and these losses could be material.
-No reassessments have been made to March 31, 2020.
+No reassessments have been made to March 31, 2021.